-Clairefontaine is currently the only European manufacturer making its own paper for its own products.
+Clairefontaine is one of the only European manufacturer making its own paper for its own products.
 This guarantees not only consistent quality, but also controls the environmental impact of the manufacturing process.

 Clairefontaine paper is made from pulp and wood by-products from forests independently certified.